Floer theory and reduced cohomology on open manifolds: Introduction

 \section{Introduction}

-Let $(M,\omega)$ be a symplectic manifold.
-Floer theory is a machine that associates algebraic structures to objects of symplectic geometry on $M$.
-Over the years, it has come to play central role in all aspects of the field, from mirror symmetry to quantitative symplectic geometry.
-In this paper we extend the range of applicability of Floer theory, focusing on Hamiltonian Floer theory, to geometrically bounded, or tame, symplectic manifolds.
-As a byproduct we obtain Floer chain complexes for lower semi-continuous Hamiltonians, a result which is interesting also on closed manifolds.
+Floer theory is a machine that associates algebraic structures to objects of symplectic geometry.
+Over the years, it has come to play central role in all aspects of the field, from mirror symmetry to quantitative symplectic topology.
+In this paper we extend the range of applicability of Floer theory, focusing on Hamiltonian Floer theory, to open symplectic manifolds which are geometrically bounded.

-There is a vast literature employing Hamiltonian Floer theory both on open manifolds and for indicator functions of various sets utilizing ad-hoc constructions or making restrictive assumptions.
-However, there are numerous settings of central importance which are not covered by the existing literature.
-To name a few, we have magnetic cotangent bundles and, more generally, twisted Liouville domains, coadjoint orbits of noncompact groups, Hitchin moduli spaces, and complements of an anti-canonical divisor in toric Calabi-Yau varieties.
-The study of the wrapped Fukaya category in these settings would contribute to our understanding of mirror symmetry, the geometric Langlands program, and to many branches of symplectic topology.
+There are a number of reasons why one would be interested in studying Floer theory on open manifolds.
+First and foremost, many symplectic manifolds which arise naturally are open.
+Among these we count the cotangent bundle, the magnetic cotangent bundle, affine varieties, coadjoint orbits of non-compact groups, Hitchin moduli spaces, and many more.
+More specifically related to Floer theory, there are phenomena which only become apparent on open manifolds.
+For example, on a closed manifold the Hamiltonian Floer cohomology reduces as an Abelian group to the singular cohomology, and is thus often too coarse to see much of the symplectic topology.
+On open manifolds, new invariants, such as symplectic cohomology, make their appearance which encode purely symplectic phenomena \cite{CielFloerHofer,Viterbo99, Oancea04,Seidel08}.